shivam1741/networkig-internship/Week 6.md

 ## Firewall
 A Firewall is a security device/software that monitors, filters, and controls incoming and outgoing network traffic based on security rules.
+Or
+A firewall is a security gatekeeper that allows safe traffic and blocks harmful traffic based on pre-defined security rules.
 > Think of it like a security guard standing at the network gate.

 ### Why Do We Need a Firewall?